wntrblm/Castor_and_Pollux/user_guide/docs/index.md

 ![Illustration of tweak mode pitch tuning](images/11%20-%20extra%20fine.svg){.dark-invert}

-Second, the [tweak](#modes--tweaking) overlay allows you even more finely adjust tuning.
+Second, the [tweak](#modes--tweaking) overlay allows extra-fine control over tuning.
 Holding down the button and turning the pitch knob allows you to apply an additional `±2.5 semitone` offset.
 This offset is applied to the oscillator regardless of the [pitch behavior](#pitch-behavior) or the current [mode](#modes--tweaking).

 ## Waveshapes

 Just like the Juno, Castor & Pollux generates three waveshapes: ramp, pulse, and sub.

-The ramp wave looks like this (click the image to start and stop the animation):
+The ramp wave looks like this:

 <div class="interactive">
     <canvas id="ramp" width="640" height="480" class="waveform teal"></canvas>
 </div>

+click the image to start and stop the animation {.image-caption}

 !!! fairy "Simulation vs reality"
     These are _simulations_ of perfect waveshapes.
 Castor & Pollux's waveshapes are generated by analog circuitry and they don't quite look _exactly_ like these examples.
 That's a good thing - the analog weirdness is what adds character to the module.